electron-userland/electron-builder/docs/Auto Update.md

 Simplified auto-update is supported on Windows if you use the default NSIS setup, but is not supported for Squirrel.Windows.

+## Differences between electron-updater and built-in autoUpdater

+* It doesn't require a dedicated release server.
+* Code signature validation not only on macOS, but also on Windows.
+* electron-builder produces and publishes all required metadata files and artifacts.
+* Download progress supported on all platforms, including macOS.
+* Actually, built-in autoUpdater is used inside on macOS.
+* Different providers supported out of the box (GitHub, Bintray, Amazon S3, generic HTTP(s) server).
+* You need only 2 lines of code to make it work.

 ## Quick Setup Guide

 1. Install [electron-updater](https://www.npmjs.com/package/electron-updater) as an app dependency.